Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                    `AtLeastOnce`
                                    `ExactlyOnce`
                                Default: `AtLeastOnce`.
+      --ttl, --DefaultMessageTimeToLive=VALUE
+                             The default time to live for all network message published in milliseconds if the transport
+                               supports it.
+                               This does not apply to metadata messages which are always sent with a ttl of the metadata update interval or infinite ttl.
+                               Default: `not set` (infinite).
+      --retain, --DefaultMessageRetention[=VALUE]
+                             Whether by default to send messages with retain flag to a broker if the transport supports it.
+                               This does not apply to metadata messages which are always sent as retained messages.
+                               Default: `false'.
       --mts, --messagetimestamp, --MessageTimestamp=VALUE
                              The value to set as as the timestamp property of messages during encoding (if the encoding